fixate/docker-postgres/README.md

 **Notes:**

- - Creates a superuser called `fixate` with password 'password'.
+ - Creates a superuser called `docker` with password 'password'.
  - Postgres data is decoupled from the image in a `/data` volume.

 ### Next steps